[ + links to: Glossary - Timeline - Maps - Survey of Ooranye - Plan of Olhoav -

 "Yadon," she broke silence, "where are you really from?"

-She caught the side-gleam of a smile as he replied, "Olhoav."
+The side-gleam of a smile caught her eye as he replied, "Olhoav."

 "Olhoav!?
 Isn't that - "

 "That's it," he agreed.

 "You really have wandered here all the way from Starside?"

 "And when," she presently said, "we get to see the Logician, what will you do?
 Will we learn more about your 'not to dodge' policy?
 Will it bring out something from your heritage on Starside?"